 Dual Credit allows you to take college-level classes through approved high school teachers at your high school.
-Every year, around 750 high school students in Douglas County are registered in a dual credit class.
-Classes included transfer courses, such as writing and math, and well as career and technical courses, such as welding and early childhood education.
-Dual credit courses are free to the student, so you can save over $300 per course.
+Class offerings vary by high school but include transfer courses, such as writing and math, and well as career and technical courses, such as welding and medical terminology.

-You must talk to your high school counselor about dual credit offerings at your high school.
-Most students must be 16 and must be college-ready.
-Some courses require that you take the placement test to determine eligibility.
+If you are interested, start by talking with your high school counselor about dual credit offerings at your high school.
+Most students must be 16 and be ready for increased academic rigor.
+Some courses require a placement test to determine eligibility.